GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/quality-guidelines-faq/index.md

 The only supported way to change the web search settings using an extension is via the Settings Overrides API.
-Extensions that change the web search experience in any form, without using the [Settings Overrides API][16], are subject to removal from the Chrome Web Store.
+Extensions that change the web search experience in any form, without using the [Settings Overrides API][settings-override], are subject to removal from the Chrome Web Store.

 ### My extension makes programmatic changes to Chrome user settings, but does not use one of the available APIs.
 What is the deadline to make changes to my extension? {: #eight }